Dead or American: "Thaumaturgy"

 Having secured the backing of The Scottish Arts Council, DorA were awarded a grant towards the costs of recording their second full-length record in Salem, Massachusetts, with cult producer Kurt Ballou, also guitarist in progressive hardcore band Converge.

 Sessions for the second album, entitled "Thaumaturgy", began in mid-October 2006.
 Ten tracks were recorded in ten days using a combination of digital and analogue technology insisted on by the band.
 Ballou's studio, Godcity, was known in musical circles for having very high quality, rare equipment which the members of DorA were given access to.
 The common perception afterwards was that this record benefitted greatly from Ballou's mentorship and the superior gear at the band's disposal.
 "Thaumaturgy" was mastered in early 2007 by Nick Zampiello in Boston.
 The release was delayed to allow Dead or American to tour in support of "Ends" which, by this stage, had only been widely available for a few months.
 "Thaumaturgy" ultimately came out on 6 November 2008 and was accompanied by DorA's first European tour.

 Following the recording sessions in the USA the three founding members parted ways with McCulloch.
-He was quickly replaced by former engineer Flett, who's familiarity with the material made him an obvious choice.
+He was quickly replaced by former engineer Flett, whose familiarity with the material made him an obvious choice.